-No other tests
+No other tests.

-If the bride is either 16 or 17 years of age, she will need to have a Minor's Permit to Marry Form (VS 10) signed and notarized by her parent or guardian at the City Clerk's office.
+If the bride is either 16 or 17 years of age, she will need to have a Minor's Permit to Marry Form (VS 10) signed and notarized by her parent or guardian at the Town Clerk's office.
 Females under the age of 16, and males under the age of 18 cannot get married without prior approval from the Family Court.